If you’re thinking about neglecting Facebook in your marketing strategy… think again! Here are some reasons to change your mind:

 Use Unmetric to guide your growth strategy through its reporting and historical analysis features.

 Containing Facebook Insights data, it emails you Excel and PowerPoint reports based on the frequency you set.
-The metrics can be up to four years old, helping you find out how well past strategies worked for you and your competitors.
+The metrics can be up to four years old, helping you determine how well past strategies worked for you and your competitors.

 Unmetric also separates paid from organic numbers when analyzing posts for standard metrics such as engagement.